HaziqFariduddin/CDN-CRUD/README.md

 # CDN CRUD Project

 This project is a simple CRUD application built using React, Node.js/Express, MongoDB Atlas Cloud, and Bootstrap for the UI part.
-The application is hosted on Heroku as containers for both the client and server.
+The application is hosted on Heroku as containers for both the client and server. # This is for a technical interview question

 You can view the live client application here: [https://cdncrudclient.herokuapp.com/](https://cdncrudclient.herokuapp.com/)